natureglass/coldfusion-light-syntax/README.md

 # ColdFusion Light Syntax Theme for Atom Editor
 ## inspired from CFeclipse ##

->This theme should work with most of Atom UI Packages
+>This theme should work with most of UI Packages

 ### CFML tags & cfscript ###